jrnd-io/jr-website/content/docs/Other producers/_index.md

 ```

-The `wasm_producer_test_function.wasm` is obtained compiling with `tinygo` the wasm_producer_test_function.go example:
+The `wasm_producer_test_function.wasm` is obtained compiling with `tinygo` the `wasm_producer_test_function.go` example:
-This simple example just prints the value on standard output.
+This simple example just prints the value on standard output, but you have maximum flexibility to do whatever you want.

 ```
 //go:build tinygo.wasm